 You are probably thinking, the poor old fellow has made a mistake in his spelling.
 Shouldn’t the title read “Son” of Justice?

-When I made my preliminary drawing for this sacred image (it is based on the drawings and wood carvings of Brother Martin Erspamer, O.S.B) I desired to have an appropriate name that would be attached to it.
-I was in the final stages of finishing the image a few weeks ago.
-This image was to mirror the woodcarving work of Brother Erspamer, it is not intended to be an icon or sacred image in the traditional sense of Byzantine or Latin artists.
+When I made my preliminary drawing for this sacred image (it is based on the drawings and wood carvings of Brother Martin Erspamer, O.S.B) I desired to have an appropriate name for it.

-One Tuesday evening, a few weeks ago, a passage from Evening Prayer in the Divine Office caught my attention.
-It was the final prayer of the early evening and it read: “Father, yours is the morning and yours is the evening.
+One evening a passage from Evening Prayer in the Divine Office caught my attention.
+It was the final prayer and it read: “Father, yours is the morning and yours is the evening.
 Let the Sun of Justice, Jesus Christ, shine for ever in our hearts and draw us to that light where you live in radiant glory.”

 Sacred image copyright © 2012 Deacon Paul O. Iacono All Rights Reserved

-This sacred image is a gift for our outstanding Assistant Pastor Fr.
+This sacred image is a gift for Fr.
 Joseph R. Upton.
-A wonderful priest who also serves us as the Chaplain of the Fra Angelico Institute for the Sacred Arts.
+A wonderful and holy priest who serves as the Chaplain of the Fra Angelico Institute for Sacred Art.

 Copyright © 2012 Deacon Paul O. Iacono Essay and photos – All Rights Reserved